 Not because it is the most sophisticated book.
 Not because it is the most elegantly written book.
-Not even that it is the best book of Mr. Smith’s #RabbitsWithSwords offerings.
+Not even that it is the best book of S.D.
+Smith’s Green Ember books.
 I think that Chesterton and his wife Frances would have loved how much this book loves children and the fiction that feeds their souls.
 And Chesterton, MacDonald, Lewis and Tolkien would have loved Story Warren and how S.D.
 Smith really is on our side.

 S.D.
-Smith is remarkable.
-He is not the most complex, flashy and high brow writer I have loved but he has to be one of the most humble and honest storytellers I have let into my heart.
+Smith is remarkable, he has to be one of the most humble and honest storytellers I have let into my heart.
 His writing style is beautiful and compelling and I see much CS Lewis in it.
 His tender and moral stories come from a deeply held love of his audience and a skill honed by the classic authors who nourished his soul.
 His classics loving style and tender care for those who will engage with the story work magic on the reader’s heart.

 Black Star is smaller/shorter than The Green Ember and has a different feel.
-It is less developed than The Green Ember and the characters are not quite as well drawn.
-That said, the story arc is really engaging and very powerful and the characters are equally likable.
+It is the ancient history of the rabbit kind and the story arc is really engaging and very powerful and the characters are equally likable.
 This origin story has a lot of action and a call to arms that resonates with even my four year old.